JustOff/ca-archive/README.md

 ### Compatibility and installation

-This add-on has been tested with the following browsers (in alphabetical order): Basilisk RC1, Firefox ESR 45-52, Firefox 45-58b, Pale Moon 27 and Waterfox 55.
+This add-on has been tested with the following browsers (in alphabetical order): Basilisk RC1+, Firefox ESR 45-52, Firefox 45-58b, Pale Moon 27+, SeaMonkey 2.40+ and Waterfox 55+.
 In order to install it into Firefox release or beta, you need to disable the extensions signing requirement.
 Multi-process mode (e10s) is not supported.
 The installation package is located in the [releases](https://github.com/JustOff/ca-archive/releases) section.